daviddarnes/alembic/programming-onboarding.md

 - Must appropriately use `val` and `var`
 - Must use a `filter` statment
 - Must follow the [Kotlin Style Guide](https://kotlinlang.org/docs/reference/coding-conventions.html)

+Although the official development environment is VSCode, you should use IntelliJ for most of your development.

 ### Git(hub) requirements